Cheranga/LetsDoIt/src/Azure/IsolatedFunctions/Readme.md

 }
 ```

+> Note:
+> As a best practice separate sensitive data in your local development as well
+> Adding a user secrets file to include sensitive configurations is a better approach

 * Create `host.json` file with below content

 > Note: setting the default log level to `Warning` will filter unnecessary logs.